 - a separate curriculum vitae (CV) of no more than two pages;

-- a statement from your headteacher indicating that they are willing to support your plans to develop Classical Civilisation or Latin in your school or college.
+- a statement from your headteacher indicating that they are willing to support your plans to introduce or develop Classical Civilisation or Latin in your school or college.
 (This need be no more than one side of A4.)

 The scholarships will not be awarded to students receiving full funding from other funding bodies.
-It is not necessary to register for the MA degree before making this application.
+It is not necessary to register for the OU study before making this application.

-The Open University promotes diversity in education and we welcome applications from all sections of the community.
-If it would help to have the application in an alternative format please contact FASS-ClassicalStudies-Enquiries@open.ac.uk.
+The Open University is proud to promote diversity in education and we welcome applications from all sections of the community.
+If it would help to have the application in an alternative format, please contact FASS-ClassicalStudies-Enquiries@open.ac.uk.

-The deadline for applications is 4pm on Friday 23rd April and we intend to inform all applicants during May.
+The deadline for applications is 4pm on Monday July 18, 2022 and we intend to inform all applicants in August.

-Informal enquiries can be made to Trevor Fear (email@example.com).
+Informal enquiries about these scholarships can be made to: Prof James Robson (email@example.com).